Introduction to Oral Pathology

 A panoramic x-ray allows evaluation for proper eruption of teeth, for impacted teeth and to look for bone pathology in the jaws.
 Because the teeth form in the jaws and because of the way the face forms embryonically the jaws and facial bones are more likely to have pathologic lesions than any other bone in the body.
 It is important to note that most of the time lesions in the bone are not able to be felt by the patient.
 That is why an x-ray is important.

 It is a good idea to do a self-exam by looking in the mirror at your mouth.
 Look at all the teeth and gums and soft tissues.
 Anything unusual should be evaluated by your dentist or our doctors.
-Don’t be surprised if your dentist sends you for further evaluation by our team for something that seems innocuous.
-Most likely it is innocuous.
+Don’t be surprised if your dentist sends you for further evaluation by our team for something that seems harmless.
+Most likely it is harmless.
 In spite of this, it is not worth taking the risk of it being something harmful.

 Soft Tissue Oral Pathology